julienduroure/BleRiFa/index_fr.md

 ---
 layout: page
-permalink: /
+permalink: /fr/
 in_menu: N
-lang: en
+lang: fr
 ref: home
 ---

-#What is BleRiFa ?
+#Qu'est ce que BleRiFa ?
 BleRiFa is a toolset to simplify your rigging life !